Discharge

-If you are a Day Surgery Patient you will usually go home on the same day and will not require an overnight stay.
+If you are a Day Surgery patient you will usually go home on the same day and will not require an overnight stay.

 Inpatients who do require an overnight stay will usually be ready for discharge at 9am on the planned day of discharge.